 - You committed a crime and are in a place for people with mental illness; OR,

 - You have been convicted of breaking an election law anywhere in Canada in the last five years.

 To vote, you must be on the Voters List.

 This is Elections Nunavut’s list of everyone in Nunavut who can vote.
 It includes each voter’s name, mailing address, and municipal address (house and lot number).

-You can add yourself at any time, including at your polling place on election day with the proper identification.
+You can add yourself at any time, including at your polling place on election or plebiscite day with the proper identification.

 How Do We Use the Voters List?

 Elections Nunavut uses the Voters List to help us make sure no one votes twice.
-It is also used to mail out Voter Information Cards before an election.
+It is also used to mail out Voter Information Cards during a General Election.
 These tell you where and when you can vote in your community.

-The Voters List is used only for elections activities.
+The Voters List is used only for election and plebiscite activities.
 It is not used for jury duty or any other purpose.